H3nryH0ng/CSP-Game-Project/README.md

 # Protocol

 Keywords that the client and server can use to communicate, we just have to compare the string we receive to determine what we send, subject to change, in plain-text<br/>
-NOTE: we're sending and receiving the python objects using pickle.dumps() and pickle.loads()
+NOTE: we're sending and receiving the python objects using pickle.dump() and pickle.load()

 ### START
 Server sends START to start a round